 The 31-year-old Levi embraced Chuck's geek persona and launched an Internet accessories and apparel business called The Nerd Machine.
 Baldwin, 49, who portrays Casey as an unrepentant cold warrior with a passionate attachment to Ronald Reagan, now writes political commentary for right-wing sites like Big Hollywood.

 The big financial winner may be Strahovski, a 29-year-old Australian who originally seemed headed for a modest career as a character actor.
 Now she's as glamorous as the stiletto-heeled, sports-car-driving Sarah Walker character she portrays.
-She models for fashion magazines and makes movies with De Niro (2011’s Killer Elite) and Streisand (the upcoming My Mother’s Curse).
-Her new hairdo was photographed for and orchestrated by Allure, a style magazine with the same corporate parent as Portfolio.com.
-And she'll be featured next month in the Sports Illustrated Swimsuit Edition as the "skinsuit model" for a bottled water company.But on Chuck, art also imitates our tough economic life.
+She models for fashion magazines and makes movies with De Niro and Streisand.
+Her new do was photographed for and orchestrated by Allure, a style magazine.
+And she'll be featured next month in the Sports Illustrated Swimsuit Edition.But on Chuck, art also imitates our tough economic life.